 - With a call option, you do not have to shell out a large amount of money to purchase the underlying assets while still holding some form of control over them.

 - Options are also highly flexible since there are several factors to consider including the expiration time and the strike price, for example.
 There are several combinations to choose from.

 Some of the critical disadvantages associated with long call options are as follows;

 - A significant disadvantage of the long call is the associated upfront payment that must be made to purchase the call.
 You can use a long call spread to minimize the setup cost if you so wish.
 However, it will also affect the potential profits.

 - A negative impact can occur as the options’ expiration date comes closer.
 Their value falls and the window to make profits narrows.

 A long call can prove to be a very profitable strategy if the bullish trend continues to soar higher.
 In this case profits are virtually unlimited and depend only on how high the stock price goes.
 However, in reality, price rises might often be limited in their extent which calls for a better call strategy that presents you with lower costs.
 However, this is where the long call spread strategy excels, although with the disadvantage that it caps your potential profit levels.

-Ultimately, you will need to practice a lot before you can identify patterns and make better quality decisions.
+Ultimately, you will need to practice a lot before you can identify patterns and make better quality decisions in order to execute the long call option strategy.
 Options trading is both an art and a science and there are limitless opportunities for those who have mastered their craft.
 It certainly takes time but you can eventually make your mark.